 Albyn is committed to working with our tenants and communities to develop innovative solutions to enable people to live in their own homes as long as it is safe for them to do so.
-During the year we have worked closely with our subsidiary AEL to assist it in achieving the following:
+During the year we have worked closely with our subsidiary AEL to assist it in achieving a number of innovative projects.

-At the end of the 2015 financial year, we were the lead partner in a successful funding bid for £880,000 from The Big Lottery to AEL in partnership with the four other main RSL's in Highland for a project entitled Money Matters Highland.
-This funding has been enabling us to deliver support to our tenants across the Highlands from 1 April 2015, specifically focusing on the negative impacts of the introduction of UC and the effects of fuel poverty in the area.
+Since 2015, we have been the lead partner in a successful funding bid for £880,000 from The Big Lottery to AEL in partnership with the four other main RSL's in Highland for a project entitled Money Matters Highland.
+This funding has been enabling us to deliver support to our tenants across the Highlands, specifically focusing on the negative impacts of the introduction of UC and the effects of fuel poverty in the area.